ajhicks0816/hw5workdayscheduler/README.md

 Create a basic calendar application that allows a user to save events for each hour of the workday.

 ## Usage
-This calendar tool can be used to
+This work day sceduler tool can be used as a reminder about day to day activities..

 ## Challenges
+Understanding the process of how to write what is being asked of me in

 ## Motivation
-Continuing to build up my confidence in the process of coding.
-Understanding the process of how to write what is being asked of me in

 ## Mock-up